 The Audi RS line of cars are a range of high performance models built completely in-house by the automaker’s quattro division.
-Designed to compete with BMW’s M Division and Mercedes-Benz AMG, Audi RS models have a reputation for being consistently more extreme than their Teutonic rivals but sadly, in the U.S., their range has been virtually non-existent.
+Designed to compete with BMW’s M Division and Mercedes-Benz AMG, Audi RS models have a reputation for being consistently more extreme than their Teutonic rivals but sadly, in the United States, their range has been virtually non-existent.

-, there could always be another model or two, especially when you consider how many different models AMG and BMW M sells.
+While that’s all set to change with the arrival of the TT RS later this year and the RS 5 sometime in 2012, there could always be another model or two, especially when you consider how many different models AMG and BMW M sells.

-, launching an RS version of the Q5 makes sense, especially if Audi hopes to build the brand’s presence in the U.S. where SUVs with a little pep sell in reasonably strong numbers.
+While this is contradictory to reports from just a few years back, launching an RS version of the Q5 makes sense, especially if Audi hopes to build the brand’s presence in the U.S. where SUVs with a little pep sell in reasonably strong numbers.

-Interestingly, Audi has already teased the possibility of a sportier version of its Q5 when it unveiled the 2009 Worthersee Tour Custom Q5
+Interestingly, Audi has already teased the possibility of a sportier version of its Q5 when it unveiled the 2009 Worthersee Tour Custom Q5.